TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/DacPico/README.md

 The Audio DAC development are by [**sctanf**](https://github.com/sctanf/picoamp-2) and [**BambooMaster**](https://github.com/BambooMaster/pico_usb_i2s_speaker).

+Read [**Set-i2s-pins-values.txt**](https://github.com/TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/blob/main/DacPico/PicoAmp2/Set-i2s-pins-values.txt), which explains why the sctanf Pico Amp 2 firmware cannot be adapted for use with the the Waveshare and Pimoroni Audio Dac modules (as discussed below), but the Bamboo pico_usb_i2s_speaker can be used by changing the code GPIO pin assignments.

+For a discussion on the PCM5102A Audio DAC modules see [**PCM5102A-Audio-DAC**](https://github.com/TobiasVanDyk/STM32F411-PCM5102A-24bit-USB-Audio-DAC)

 **To build the Pico Amp 2 by sctanf using Windows 10:**

 ```